-Prior to September 1, 2023, ATDH results were reported electronically approximately five weeks after the close of an administration window.
-Beginning September 1, 2023, ATDH results are reported approximately three to four weeks after the candidate's examination date.
-Results are posted to the candidate's DENTPIN account and sent to the dental hygiene education programs selected on the candidate's ATDH application or indicated in additional score report requests.
+ATDH results are reported electronically approximately five weeks after the close of each administration window.
+Results are posted to the candidate's My Account page, and sent to the dental hygiene education programs selected on the candidate's ATDH application or indicated in additional score report requests.